tbake0155/glass_onion/README.txt.txt

 *****************************************************************************************************

 There seems to be a bug on the school windows server that causes the math.h library to be unable to compile using codeblocks while compiling a release executable.
-The program compiles fine with dedub executables.
+The program compiles fine with dedug executables.
 This is very strange to me.
 It throws an error about "_hypot", where apparently there is some compatibility issue.
 I have read you can modify math.h so that "_hypot" becomes "hypot" to solve the problem, but if you compile using the debug selection then you shouldn't have any problems.